 Errors when creating a database

-Resolution: Review the instructions given in Lesson 4 in Tutorial: SQL Server Data Files in Windows Azure Storage service.
+Resolution: Review the instructions given in Lesson 4 in Tutorial: Using the Microsoft Azure Blob storage service with SQL Server 2016 databases.

 Errors when running the Alter statement

 Resolution: Make sure to execute the Alter Database statement when the database is online.
-When copying the data files to Windows Azure Storage, always create a page blob not a block blob.
+When copying the data files to Azure Storage, always create a page blob not a block blob.
 Otherwise, ALTER Database will fail.
-Review the instructions given in Lesson 7 in Tutorial: SQL Server Data Files in Windows Azure Storage service.
+Review the instructions given in Lesson 7 in Tutorial: Using the Microsoft Azure Blob storage service with SQL Server 2016 databases.

 Error code 5120 Unable to open the physical file "%.*ls".
 Operating system error %d: "%ls"